Ducati SuperSport S: First Ride Review

 - Sep 25, 2017

-The new Ducati SuperSport gets loaded with goodies such as ride-by-wire, power modes, 3-level Bosch ABS unit and an 8-level traction control system.
-The SuperSport S, on the other hand, gets fully adjustable Ohlins suspension unit at both ends, a rear cowl and bi-directional quickshifter (optional on the stock variant).
-Braking is done by disc brakes on both ends and it gets multi-level ABS.
-The Ducati SuperSport will compete against the Kawasaki Ninja 1000 and the Suzuki GSX-S1000F in the Indian two-wheeler market.
+The new Ducati SuperSport is loaded with goodies such as ride-by-wire, power modes, 3-level Bosch ABS unit and an 8-level traction control system.
+The SuperSport S, on the other hand, gets fully adjustable Ohlins suspension unit, a rear cowl and bi-directional quickshifter (optional on the stock variant).
+When launched, the Ducati SuperSport will compete against the Kawasaki Ninja 1000 and the Suzuki GSX-S1000F in the Indian two-wheeler market.